Skip to Content

 GREENHOUSE GAS EMISSIONS & ENERGY INTENSITY

 We are committed to reducing our carbon footprint through the reduction of greenhouse gas (GHG) emissions.
-In 2022, we reduced absolute Scope 1 and 2 thanks to continued investment in energy Efficiency projects within our operations.
-Energy intensity — the total amount of energy consumed per labor hour worked — is also one of our key metrics with improvement goals.
+In 2024, we reduced combined Scope 1 and 2 thanks to continued investment in energy Efficiency projects within our operations.

 Absolute Metric Tons CO2e of GHG